Ryan's last-gasp goal sees Larne past Welders

 Last updated on .From the section Irish

-Andy Ryan's 89th-minute goal earned Premiership leaders Larne a fortunate 1-0 Irish Cup quarter-final over Championship outfit H&W Welders.
+Andy Ryan's 89th-minute goal earned Premiership leaders Larne a fortunate 1-0 Irish Cup quarter-final win over Championship outfit H&W Welders.

 Larne missed a series of first-half chances and were nearly made to pay as the Welders pressed after the break.